-The goal of the IWORK program is to provide the necessary financial assistance to worthy members of the Church of Jesus Christ of Latter-day Saints:
+The goal of the IWORK program is to provide the necessary financial assistance to worthy members of The Church of Jesus Christ of Latter-day Saints:

-- Assist students to return to their home country and region debt-free
+- Assist students to return to their home country and region debt-free.

-- Provide qualified leadership in the church, civic and social affiliations, and within their families
+- Provide qualified leadership in the church, civic and social affiliations, and within their families.

 The IWORK program is a unique and generous opportunity available only at BYU–Hawaii.
 Eligibility for the program will be determined based on the following:

-- Must have been a member of the Church of Jesus Christ of Latter-day Saints for at least one year or more;
+- Must have been a member of The Church of Jesus Christ of Latter-day Saints for at least one year or more;

-- Must be first-time attendance toa university in the United State of America;
+- Must be first-time attendance to a university in the United State of America;

 - Must show proof of financial need through the financial aid verification process;